bradfrost/cn-style-guide/components/headers-and-footers/horizontal-header.md

 description: Displays a full-width header on wide screens and a hamburger menu on small screens.

 variations:
-- title: Horizontal header
+- title: Header
-  description: Horizontal header description
+  description: Global site header
   styleModifier: c-header
-  includeClassification: molecules
-  includeCategory: 02-blocks
-  includeName: card
+  codepenUser: megkadams
+  codepenID: 14b351630eafa69e1626bd187bd99786

 usage:
 - title: When to use